 For international students, please review the financial information for international applicants.

-For most students, the first source of funding to consider is federal and provincial student assistance programs.
+The first source of funding students should consider is federal and provincial student assistance programs.
 Most provinces use an integrated application process that allows you to access both federal and provincial programs using one application.
 You may qualify for loan and/or grant funding issued by your home province.
-In most situations, it is necessary for you to apply for and receive government loan funding in order to be considered for grant assistance provided by the Faculty of Medicine.
+In most situations, it is necessary for you to apply for and receive government loan funding in order to be considered for grant assistance provided by the Temerty Faculty of Medicine.
 You should submit your applications for government loan assistance as early as possible after acceptance in order to ensure that funding is available in early September.

 Ontario Student Assistance Program (OSAP)